golang/proposal/design/draft-fuzzing.md

 ### testing.F

-Below is the list of methods on testing.F.
+`testing.F` works similiarly to `testing.T` and `testing.B`.
+It will implement the `testing.TB` interface.
+Functions that are new and only apply to `testing.F` are listed below.

 ```
 // Add will add the arguments to the seed corpus for the fuzz target.
 This
-// cannot be called within the Fuzz function.
-The args must match those in
+// cannot be invoked after or within the Fuzz function.
+The args must match
-// in the Fuzz function.
+// those in the Fuzz function.
 func (f *F) Add(args ...interface{})

-// Cleanup registers a function to be called when the fuzz target completes.
-func (f *F) Cleanup(fn func())

-// Error marks the arguments as having failed the test, but continues execution
-// for that set of arguments.
-func (f *F) Error(args ...interface{})

-// Errorf behaves the same as Error but formats its arguments according to the
-// format, analogous to Printf.
-func (f *F) Errorf(args ...interface{})

-// Fatal marks the arguments as having failed the test and stops its execution
-// by calling runtime.Goexit (which then runs all deferred calls in the current
-// goroutine).
-The fuzz target keeps executing with the next set of arguments.
-func (f *F) Fatal(args ...interface{})

-// Fatalf behaves the same as Fatal but formats its arguments according to the
-// format, analogous to Printf.
-func (f *F) Fatalf(args ...interface{})

-// Fuzz runs the fuzz function with the target.
-It runs fn in a separate
+// Fuzz runs the fuzz function, ff, for fuzz testing.
+It runs ff in a separate
 // goroutine.
 Only one call to Fuzz is allowed per fuzz target, and any
 // subsequent calls will panic.
-It only returns once all arguments have been
-// passed to the fuzz function.
-func (f *F) Fuzz(fn interface{})

-// Helper marks the calling function as a helper function.
-func (f *F) Helper()

-// Log formats its arguments using default formatting, analogous to Println,
-// and records the text in the error log.
-func (f *F) Log(args ...interface{})

-// Logf formats its arguments according to the format, analogous to Printf, and
-// records the text in the error log.
-func (f *F) Logf(args ...interface{})

-// Name returns the name of the running fuzz target.
-func (f *F) Name()

-// Parallel signals that multiple instances of the Fuzz function can be run in
-// parallel on separate goroutines.
-This must be called within an f.Fuzz
-// function.
-func (f *F) Parallel()

-// Skip marks the test as having been skipped and stops its execution by
-// calling runtime.Goexit.
-Skip must be called before the Fuzz function.
-func (f *F) Skip()

-// BadInput indicates that the input has failed some pre-condition, and the
+If ff fails for a set of arguments, those
-// rest of the test should be skipped.
-The args will not be added to the
+// arguments will be added to the seed corpus.
-// corpus, nor will they be considered a crasher.
-func (f *F) BadInput()
+func (f *F) Fuzz(ff interface{})
 ```

-### Fuzz function
+### Fuzz target

-A fuzz function has two main sections: 1) initializing and seeding the corpus and 2) the Fuzz function which is executed for every seed or generated corpus entry.
+A fuzz target has two main components: 1) seeding the corpus and 2) the `f.Fuzz` function which is executed for items in the corpus.

-1. The corpus generation is done first, and builds a seed corpus by calling `f.Add(...)` with interesting input values for the fuzz test.
+1. The corpus generation is done first, and builds a seed corpus with interesting input values for the fuzz test.
 This should be fairly quick, thus able to run before the fuzz testing begins, every time it’s run.
 These inputs are run by default with `go test`.
-1. The `f.Fuzz(...)` function is executed with the provided seed corpus.
-    If this target is being fuzzed, then new inputs of the provided argument types will be continously tested against the `f.Fuzz(...)` function.
+1. The `f.Fuzz(...)` function is executed for each item in the corpus.
+If this target is being fuzzed, then new inputs will be generated and continously tested against the `f.Fuzz(...)` function.

 The arguments to `f.Add(...)` and the function in `f.Fuzz(...)` must be the same type within the target, and there must be at least one argument specified.